In all the years I worked in Hollywood, I never once asked for an autograph.

-Roberts graduated from my high school alma mater and was giving the commencement speech there one day and my fourth grade son, at the time, had prepared a Power Point presentation about him so he could sign it.
+Roberts graduated from my high school alma mater and was giving the commencement speech there one day, and my fourth grade son, at the time, had prepared a Power Point presentation about him that he wanted Roberts to sign.

-Will you get Chief Justice Roberts’ autograph on my presentation when we see him on Saturday?
+Mom, will you get Chief Justice Roberts’s autograph on my presentation when we see him on Saturday?

 You bet I will!
 I blurted.